ROCm/rccl/docs/how-to/rccl-usage-tips.rst

    NCCL_IGNORE_CPU_AFFINITY=1

-For the general case, this environment variable is not set so as to not interfere with the user or launcher supplied preferences.
+For general usage, this environment variable is not set so it doesn't interfere with the user or launcher supplied preferences.

 Improving performance on the MI300X